Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-getting-started.md

 ### Using the Terraform Provider

-1. Place the following Resource block in your Terraform file to create the addon and attach it to your app:
+1. Place the following `resource` block in your Terraform file to create the addon and attach it to your app:
    ```tf
    resource "scalingo_addon" "my-db" {